 Don’t copy it anywhere, as it is my original work, written for my own entertainment.
 It’s also factually off, consisting of many mistakes, errors and bad grammar, not mentioning poor wording as English is foreign language to me and my brain cell is very slow in processing stuff.
 Yet I enjoyed it tremendously, especially when I could sit outside on the balcony for a small portion.
 I will be probably editing and tinkering the text from time to time.
 My peripherals don’t work very well lately.

 This is a scene from the first story from Charles’s point of view.

 Little did I know what is at stake.
 I risked my life and I endangered his.
 We accepted the game rules.
 William counted on me and I counted on him.

 It doesn’t mean I’m not afraid.
 My supernatural gift provided some advantages.
-In spite of that fact the things weren’t going well and odds turned against us.
+In spite of the fact that things weren’t going well and odds turned against us.

 My senseless carcass lay collapsed by the underground hall wall of a former mansion, illuminated by flickering flame of dark lantern, surviving the opening moments of the clash with my maker.
 I was indebted to him for my newly acquired bloodlust.
 And I’m about to be blamed for that.

 Accelerated healing process repaired the damage in my skull, shocked by fracture from way too intimate an encounter with local austere architectural style.
 My blood glistened in the wall crevices, dripping to the floor.

 Pupils in my blue irises reanimated with new life and uncovered a rather shocking image from the last act.